Odumz/fundall/README.md

-# iPos Web Solution
+# upstore E-Commerce Application

-This is the new [iPos Web Application](https://ipos-smartware.com) built with VueJs.
+This is the new [upstore ecommerce application]() built with VueJs.

 ## Table of contents